Orumba North: Composition and population

 The Orumba North local government area is located in Anambra state, which is in Nigeria's South-East geopolitical zone.
 Orumba North falls under the Anambra South senatorial district in Anambra State, Nigeria.
 The LGA is made up of various towns and villages, including Ndikelionwu, Okpeze, Nanka, Okoh, Omogho, Ufuma, Amaetiti, Awa, and Ndiokolo.
 The LGA's administrative center is located in the town of Ajali.
 Orumba North LGA is now expected to have 253,120 residents, with the majority of these people belonging to the Igbo ethnic group.
 Igbo is the most widely used language in the LGA, while Christianity is the most popular religion there.
 The New Yam celebration is a well-known celebration hosted in the Orumba North LGA, which is also home to the Federal Polytechnic Okoh and the Awgbu Grammar School.

 Economy

 Orumba North LGA hosts several hotels, banks, industries, recreational centers, institutions of learning as well as government owned establishments.
-The LGA also has a viable trade sector with the area hosting several markets such as the Afor Udo Nanka and the Nkwo Omogho markets.Other important occupations indulged in by people of Orumba North LGA include farming, animal rearing, and beauty treatment.
+The LGA also has a viable trade sector with the area hosting several markets such as the Afor Udo Nanka, Afor Ufuma and the Nkwo Omogho markets.
+Other important occupations indulged in by people of Orumba North LGA include farming, animal rearing, and beauty treatment.

 Geography

 The rainy season, which typically lasts from March to October, and the dry season, which often lasts from November to February, are the two main seasons that Orumba North LGA experiences.
-The LGA is said to have an average temperature of 26 degrees Celsius.
+The LGA is said to have an average temperature of 26 degrees Celsius or 80 degrees Fahrenheit.